-Grade Percent of Students Meeting Fitness Standards
+Grade Percent of Stu Percent of Students Meeting Fitness Standards

 Level 4 of 6 5 of 6 6 of 6

-9 8.6 30.5 52.6
+9 10.6 32.1 49.6

 DataQuest

 DataQuest is an online data tool located on the CDE DataQuest webpage at dq.cde.ca.gov/dataquest/ that contains additional information about this school and comparisons of the school to the district, the county, and the state.
 Specifically, DataQuest is a dynamic system that provides reports for accountability (e.g., state Academic Performance Index [API], federal Adequate Yearly Progress [AYP]), test data, enrollment, high school graduates, dropouts, course enrollments, staffing, and data regarding English learners.